shajiakhan/lab-docs/labs/networking/internetworking-basics-two-routers-virtualbox.md

 ## Lab Purpose

-This lab will help build on your knowledge of internetworking to connect three networks together using two routers and static routing; while working in OpenStack.
+This lab will help build on your knowledge of internetworking to connect three networks together using two routers and static routing.

 ### Learning Outcomes

 Upon completion of this lab, you will be able to:

-1. Create virtual networks in OpenStack based cloud environments
+1. Create of virtual networks in OpenStack
-2. Create and deploy IP networks
+2. Create and deploy IP networks.
-3. Create and configure routers to interconnect networks using static routes
+3. Create and configure routers to interconnect networks using static routes.
 4. Describe routing process as initiating at the host
-5. Describe routing process at a router and use of additional routes (here static routes) to make routers aware of remote networks
+5. Describe routing process at a router

 ### Prerequisites

 #### Environment

-1. You should have already received instructions on logging into the OpenStack lab environment from your instructor
+1. You should have already received instructions on logging into the lab environment from your instructor
 2. Any computer with Internet access should work.
 Latest versions of Chrome and Firefox browsers are preferable.

 #### Background Knowledge